mcdemarco/the-new-kitchen-cookbook/bread/pizzaPizza.md

 # Pizza Stone Pizza

 If you have a 14" pizza stone, you can make _Artisan Bread in 5_ pizza from various refrigerator doughs.
 (See my dough index for the full list.)
-The ingredients are much like my Pan Pizza recipe, but it cooks faster and crispier, and no rising time is needed.
+The ingredients are much like my [pan pizza recipe](../bread/panPizza.md), but it cooks faster and crispier, and no rising time is needed.

 ## Ingredients